luispittagros/sample-rest-api-with-typescript-express-mongodb/README.md

 # Book Library API

-This is a simple API for a book library as requested.
+This is a sample API for a book library.

 ### Setup